aws-samples/amazon-sagemaker-local-mode/README.md

   - [**Bring Your Own Container CatBoost Algorithm**](catboost_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a CatBoost algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.
   - [**Bring Your Own Container LightGBM Algorithm**](lightgbm_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a LightGBM algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.
   - [**Bring Your Own Container Prophet Algorithm**](prophet_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a Prophet algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.
+  - [**Bring Your Own Container HDBSCAN Algorithm**](hdbscan_bring_your_own_container_local_training):  This example provides a detailed walkthrough on how to package a HDBSCAN algorithm for training.
+We have included also a Python file for local training that can run on your local computer, for faster development.

 - **Built-in scikit-learn Processing Job :**